Part 4 - Rules of procedure

 People who live or work in the county or are affected by the work of the County Council may ask:

-a question on any matter which is within the powers and duties of the Council.
+a question on any matter which is within the powers and duties of the Council, including, but not limited, a question which relates to any report being brought to that meeting by the Cabinet, any committee or any other council body.

-A question under this Procedural Standing Order may be asked if a written copy of the question has been delivered to the Chief Executive by 10.00 a.m. four clear working days before the date of the meeting.
+A question under this Procedural Standing Order that does not relate to a report which is on the agenda for that meeting may be asked if a written copy of the question has been delivered to the Chief Executive by 10.00 a.m. six clear working days before the date of the meeting.

 A written answer will be provided to a written question and will be given to the questioner and to County Councillors before the meeting.
 The question and answer will then be taken as read at the meeting itself and need not be read out.